cqlnx/MineScan/README.md

 Disclaimer
 ----------
 For research and data collection only.
-Do not scan networks you do not own or have permission to test.
+Do not scan networks you do not own or have permission to test ;).